luuptek/responsive-video-embed/readme.txt

 == Installation ==

 1. Download the plugin.
 Activate via Plugin-settings.
-2. Use the plugin as descripbed in the description.
+2. Use the plugin as described in the description.

  == Screenshots ==